CyberAndi/CyberSecurity-Box/README.md

 with over 70% blocking rate
 </p><p>
 The regex.bkp.list includes Blacklist (Advertisment, Maleware and Porn) with over 40% blocking rate
 </p><p>
+The CyberSecurityBox_2.img is the Pi-Hole, UnBound, UnBound and torrc Image-RaspberryPi on SD-Card.
+Install with balenaEtcher
+</p><p>
 For more Information in german visit https://www.cyberandi.de/Smarthome
 </p><P>